 - Long-term risks and harms such as cancer, cirrhosis of the liver, brain damage, memory loss and sexual dysfunction.

 Excessive alcohol use can also affect many other areas of your life, including family, work and personal relationships.
 You may feel ashamed and embarrassed by your behaviour while intoxicated.
 You might experience problems at work or school and legal and financial problems.
 For example, you might lose valuable items such as mobile phones, spend recklessly while intoxicated, damage your own or public property, or have to take time off work or school due to hangovers.

 The National Health and Medical Research Council (NHMRC) Australian guidelines to reduce health risks from drinking alcohol, recommend:

 - To reduce the risk of an alcohol-related injury or disease during their lifetime, healthy men and women should drink no more than two standard drinks on any day.

 - To reduce the risk of an immediate alcohol-related injury, healthy men and women should drink no more than four standard drinks on any one occasion.

 - For children and young people under 18 years of age, not drinking is the safest option.

-- For women who are pregnant, are planning a pregnancy, or are breastfeeding, not drinking is the safest option.
+- Maternal alcohol consumption can harm the developing fetus or breastfeeding baby.
+For women who are pregnant, are planning a pregnancy, or are breastfeeding, not drinking is the safest option.